 As foreign language demands vary by division and field of study, the student’s MA Committee determines whether or not the student must fulfill a foreign language requirement prior to taking the MA Examination.
 Students should discuss this with their MA Committee members and any specific foreign language requirement must be included in the field preparation section of the MA Field Form, to be completed by the MA field supervisor.

-If the members of the MA Committee require that the student formally demonstrate a proficiency in a foreign language (by translation exam or petition), this requirement must be fulfilled no later than the end of the quarter preceding the quarter in which the student intends to take the MA Exam.
+If the members of the MA Committee require that the student formally demonstrate a proficiency in a foreign language, this requirement must be fulfilled no later than the end of the quarter preceding the quarter in which the student intends to take the MA Exam.
+The foreign language requirement can be fulfilled by translation examination, by petition, or by a standardized language exam offered by a language department or the UW Office of Educational Assessment.

 If the members of the MA Committee do not require proficiency in a foreign language at the MA level or if they are satisfied with the student’s proficiency in a foreign language based on the student’s language training for the purposes of the MA, the student is exempted from formally demonstrating proficiency in a foreign language by translation exam or petition for the MA.